tedhagos/tedhagos.github.com/_posts/2008-2-12-osx-cheatsheet.md

 **23. REALLY SIMPLE MUSIC PLAYER** <a href="http://cogx.org/">CogX</a>.
 There were others like Vox (didn't like it).
 WinAmp on OSX is no longer the WinAmp I remember from 10 years ago (I liked it then when it was simple) &mdash; and iTunes just isn't for me.
 It won't let leave my Music organization alone

+**23. ASSISTIVE TECHNOLOGY IN OSX MAVERICK** is no longer i *System Preferences &rarr; Accessibility*.
+It is now in *System Preferences &rarr; Security and Privacy &rarr; Privacy*.

+**24 TEXTEXPANDER DOES NOT WORK IN OSX MAVERICK**.
+TextExpander needs assistive technology enabled first before you launch it.
+See item no. 23 above.